kuzzleio/kuzzle/doc/2/plugins/plugin-context/accessors/subscription/index.md

 ## `register`

 Registers a new realtime subscription on behalf of a client.
 The subscription works exactly like the one created by the [`realtime:subscribe` API endpoint](/api/controllers/realtime/subscribe/index.md).
-The notifications will be sent to the connection identified by the `Request` object passed to the method.
+The notifications will be sent to the connection identified by the connection identifier passed to the method.

 ---